-The RCCO series is organised by a group of strong personalities from motorsport and the automotive industry.
-Six stakeholders are taking the most important decisions.
-Each of them holds one licence for two of the total twelve RCCO teams.
-Various consultants from different sectors are supporting the RCCO and are important for the development of the #VisionRCCO project.
+The RCCO slotcar series is organised by a group of strong personalities from motorsport and the automotive industry.
+The six team bosses make the most important decisions.
+A number of consultants with expertise in various fields support the RCCO and are important for the further development of the #VisionRCCO project.

 CEO Speedpool GmbH, Buchautor, TV commentator, RCCO founder